The Condensed Fiber Product and Zesting: Introduction

 and thus \( [(\mathcal{C} \boxtimes \mathcal{D})_B]_e \cong (\mathcal{C} \stackrel{B}{\boxtimes} \mathcal{D})_B \).
 Therefore, we can apply the above construction more generally to \( G \)-crossed braided fusion categories \( \mathcal{C} \) and \( \mathcal{D} \) such that \( \mathcal{B}_z \subset \mathcal{C}_e \cap (\mathcal{C}_e)^\prime \), and similarly for \( \mathcal{D} \).
 That is, we construct the \( G \)-graded category \( (\mathcal{C} \stackrel{G}{\boxtimes} \mathcal{D})_B \), which we call the \emph{condensed fiber product}.
 This is the main topic of this article.
 Remarkably, we find that \( (\mathcal{C} \stackrel{G}{\boxtimes} \mathcal{D})_B \) is again a \( G \)-crossed braided fusion category containing \( \mathcal{B}_z \), hinting that this class of categories forms a monoidal 2-category.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we provide the necessary preliminaries on braided fusion categories, $G$-crossed braided fusion categories, and the zesting construction.
-In Section~\ref{sec:categories}, we introduce the categories $\cT(G, \cB_z)$ (and $\cT^{nd}(B, \cB_z)$) $G$-crossed extensions of braided categories with a transparent symmetric pointed category $\cB_z$ and discuss their basic properties, along with detailed examples illustrating their construction.
+In Section~\ref{sec:categories}, we introduce the categories $\cT(G, \cB_z)$ (and $\cT^{nd}(B, \cB_z)$) of $G$-crossed extensions of braided categories with a transparent symmetric pointed category $\cB_z$ and discuss their basic properties, along with detailed examples illustrating their construction.
+We also introduce the condensed fiber product and show that it endows $\TGB$ and $\ndTBB$ with a monoidal structure.
 In Section~\ref{sec:zesting_cfp}, we explore the relationship between zesting and the condensed fiber product, demonstrating that the condensed fiber product can be realized as a zesting in the case of pointed fusion extensions.
 Finally, in Section~\ref{sec:discussion}, we discuss open problems and potential directions for future research, such as extensions of the condensed fiber product to more general settings and its relation to generalized zesting.